SidOfc/aframe-cubemap-component/README.md

 An [A-Frame](https://aframe.io) component for creating a skybox from a cubemap.
 Original extension by [Ben Pyrik](https://github.com/bryik)

+Adds the ability to deviate from the standard naming scheme used (`nameMap`) and sends CORS headers by default, (there is no way to do this outside of the library)

 ### Properties

 |  Property  |                 Description                 | Default Value |